afska/gba-remote-play/README.md

 [![demo](https://user-images.githubusercontent.com/1631752/142566072-26e19a9c-e24b-42c7-97f1-847196a1ed5c.png)](https://www.youtube.com/watch?v=PoRmuKUQRY0)

 This software streams games from a Raspberry Pi to a Game Boy Advance, through its Link Port.
-Video and audio are compressed and sent in real time to the GBA, while the latter responds with its current input, allowing to play games of any platform by using the GBA (hence, Remote Play).
+Video and audio are compressed and sent in real time to the GBA, while the latter responds with its current input, allowing users to play games of any platform by using the GBA (hence, Remote Play).

 **Features:**

 - Plays any game using [RetroPie](https://retropie.org.uk/) on the GBA!
 - _120x80_ pixels of power!
 - ~60fps using the default display mode